gadenton/quickutils/README.md

 # QuickUtils

-A lightweight PWA for common utilities that LLM assistants can't do.
+A lightweight PWA for common utilities that LLM assistants can't easily perform.

-- 🪙 **Coin Flip** — tap to flip, animated result
+## Available Tools

+- 🔑 **Password Generator** — Configurable length (8–64 characters) and character sets (uppercase, lowercase, numbers, symbols), with one-tap copy.
-- 🎲 **Dice Roller** — d4 through d20, 1–6 dice
+- 🎲 **Dice Roller** — Supports standard RPG dice (d4, d6, d8, d10, d12, d20) with configurable counts (1–6 dice).
+- 🪙 **Coin Flip** — Interactive animated coin flip with persistent session and lifetime stats.
-- 🔢 **Random Number** — pick a range, get a number
+- 🔢 **Random Number** — Generate random integers within a customizable min/max range.
-- 🔑 **Password Generator** — configurable length and character sets
+- 🎯 **Picker & Narrowing** — Input options to either pick one at random or systematically narrow down choices using a 3-2-1 turn-based narrowing tournament.

 ## Features

-- Installable as a PWA on Android and iOS
+- **PWA Capabilities**: Installable on Android, iOS, and desktop browsers with custom installation prompts.
-- Works offline
+- **Offline First**: Runs completely offline using a local Service Worker cache.
-- Respects system light/dark mode
+- **Dynamic Styling**: Respects system light/dark modes with CSS color-scheme adjustments.
-- No tracking, no analytics, no server
+- **Privacy Oriented**: Runs 100% in the client.
+No analytics, tracking, cookies, or external server calls.

 ## Development

-Open `index.html` in a browser.
-No build step needed.
+Open `index.html` in any browser.
+No compilation or build steps are required.

-For local development with a proper service worker, serve with any static file server:
+To run locally with Service Worker caching enabled, serve the root directory with a local HTTP server:

 ```bash
 npx serve .